FBW23/book-app/README.md

 Bonus topics: Live filtering of data and inline editing.

+### Step 7 - Crudify - Perform Create, Update, Delete against API

+- Install Axios
+- Create async actions to perform full CRUD against your API
+  - After responses: Dispatch your "simple" actions to update the store

+- Special case: Adding
+  - Update your ADD_BOOK handler in your reducer:
+    - Comment out the creation of the ID here (the ID is now created by the API!)
+  - Update your addBook action:
+    - It should receive the full book as parameter (so including ID, not just title & author) and should also the full book as payload to Redux

+Bonus:
+- Implement a modal dialog for your delete method
+  - Ready to use component: [React Modal](https://github.com/reactjs/react-modal)
+  - Follow the install instructions & the example
+  - Add a Confirm & Cancel button in your modal to confirm / cancel deletion of a book

+All works?

+Congratulations!

+You are able to do full CRUD state operations in React including an API now.
+That is a huge milestone in the mastery of React.

 ### Step 6 - Thunkify - Bind our API with thunk

 - Install the redux-thunk package